github/learn.github.com/pages/branching.markdown

 merging is pretty unique.
 First of all, it's incredibly fast, both to create new branches and to switch between them.
-Git has a single working directory that it replaces with the contents of the branch you're working on, so you don't have to have seperate directories for each branch.
+Git has a single working directory that it replaces with the contents of the branch you're working on, so you don't have to have separate directories for each branch.

 In this lesson, we'll create a new branch, do a bit of work, switch back to our stable branch (generally called 'master' in Git by default), do some work